jpn12/Secure-Web-Application-Architecture/README.md

 The Application Gateway became the front door of this architecture.
 It handles all incoming traffic, but more importantly, I configured it with:
-- Frontend IP & port listeners
+- Frontend IP and port listeners
 - HTTP/HTTPS routing rules
-- Backend rules
+- A backend pool to route traffic correctly to the web app
-- Web Application Firewall (WAF)
+- WAF for additional security, including geoblocking, rate-limiting, and the OWASP security module

 <img width="1187" height="819" alt="project1" src="https://github.com/user-attachments/assets/5e9d711e-f618-424b-a90c-c552f237f95f" /><br>